-A number of new laws have been introduced to identify properties affected by loose-fill asbestos insulation (LFAI) and to protect residents, workers and communities.
+A number of laws have been introduced to identify properties affected by loose-fill asbestos insulation (LFAI) and to protect residents, workers and communities.

 Loose-Fill Asbestos Insulation Register